jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-give-tough-love.md

 “Yeah, I know that person is bad for me.
 I need to stop seeing them, but what if . . .”

 And that’s only if they agree with you.
 If they disagree with you, they didn't want your advice.
-There may be a million reasons why a person needs to take action, but they'll only budge when they're ready.
+There may be a million reasons a person needs to take action, but they'll only budge when they're ready.

 There are a few rules to follow when you decide how to present your painful truth.
 Obey all these to cut past the logic and make your emotional appeal.